1. Who can apply?

 7. Will I have a roommate?

 Yes.
-It is three to one room unless you may purchase a double or single-room supplement.
+There are three same-sex participants to one room unless you may purchase a double or single-room supplement.

 8. Where will we visit?